sdownin/sdownin.github.io/_research/2019-05-26-What-You-Dont-See-Can-Hurt-You-Awareness-Cues-To-Profile-Indirect-Competitors.md

 ---
-title: "What You Don't See Can Hurt You: Awareness Cues To Profile Indirect Competitors?"
+title: "What You Don't See Can Hurt You: Awareness Cues To Profile Indirect Competitors"
 collection: research
 permalink: /research/2019-05-26-What-You-Dont-See-Can-Hurt-You-Awareness-Cues-To-Profile-Indirect-Competitors
 excerpt: "<a href='/research/2019-05-26-What-You-Dont-See-Can-Hurt-You-Awareness-Cues-To-Profile-Indirect-Competitors'><img src='/images/Awareness_Cues_Fig3_Late_Period_png.png' style='max-height:155px;'></a><br/><br/> Multilevel hostility profile to identify which indirect competitors may become direct rivals."